George Grey: Early life

 Grey was sent to board at the Royal Grammar School, Guildford in Surrey, but ran away and after some tutoring by the liberal idealist, Rev. Richard Whately, entered the Royal Military College, Sandhurst in 1826.
-Early in 1830, he was gazetted ensign in the 83rd Regiment of Foot.
-In 1830, his regiment having been sent to Ireland, he developed much sympathy with the Irish peasantry whose misery made a great impression on him.
-He was promoted lieutenant in 1833 and obtained a first-class certificate at the examinations of the Royal Military College, in 1836.

 Exploration

 In 1837, at the age of 25, Grey led an ill-prepared expedition that explored North-West Australia.
 British settlers in Australia at the time knew little of the region and only one member of Grey's party had been there before.
 It was believed possible at that time that one of the world's largest rivers might drain into the Indian Ocean in North-West Australia; if that were found to be the case, the region it flowed through might be suitable for colonisation.
 Grey, with Lieutenant Franklin Lushington, of the 9th (East Norfolk) Regiment of Foot, offered to explore the region.
-On 5 July 1837, they sailed from Plymouth in command of a party of five, the others being Lushington; Dr William Walker, a surgeon and naturalist; and Corporals John Coles and Richard Auger of the Royal Sappers and Miners.
 Joining the party at Cape Town were Sapper Private Robert Mustard, J.C.
 Cox, Thomas Ruston, Evan Edwards, Henry Williams, and Robert Inglesby.
 In December they landed at Hanover Bay (west of Uwins Island in the Bonaparte Archipelago).
 Travelling south, the party traced the course of the Glenelg River.
 After experiencing boat wrecks, near-drowning, becoming completely lost, and Grey himself being speared in the hip during a skirmish with Aboriginal people, the party gave up.
 After being picked up by HMS Beagle and the schooner Lynher, they were taken to Mauritius to recover.
 Lieutenant Lushington was then mobilised to rejoin his regiment in the First Anglo-Afghan War.
 In September 1838 Grey sailed to Perth hoping to resume his adventures.

 In February 1839 Grey embarked on a second exploration expedition to the north, where he was again wrecked with his party, again including Surgeon Walker, at Kalbarri.
 They were the first Europeans to see the Murchison River, but then had to walk to Perth, surviving the journey through the efforts of Kaiber, a Whadjuk Noongar man (that is, indigenous to the Perth region), who organised food and what water could be found (they survived by drinking liquid mud).
 At about this time, Grey learnt the Noongar language.

 Due to his interest in Aboriginal culture in July 1839, Grey was promoted to captain and appointed temporary Resident Magistrate at King George Sound, Western Australia, following the death of Sir Richard Spencer, the previous Resident Magistrate.